 All owners or users of an alarm system shall register said alarm system with the Town on a form prescribed by the Fire and Police Chiefs.
-This registration shall be renewed annually in the month of

-January.
-An alarm registration fee shall be established by the Board of Selectmen upon recommendation of the Fire Chief.
+This registration shall be renewed annually in the month of January.
+An alarm registration fee shall be established by the Select Board members upon recommendation of the Fire Chief.